Your Farmers

 Meet Belinda

-Moving to Cedar Creek Farm changed everything.
-Life here has allowed me to slow down, to be outside with my hands in the soil, and to create a life that feels more balanced.
-It has given me more time with my family, precious moments shared in the garden with my mum, grandmother, and mother-in-law, and the joy of raising my children in a place where nature is part of everyday life.
+Here, life has softened.
+It has given me the space to slow down, to work with my hands in the soil, and to create a life that feels more balanced and true.
+It’s in the everyday moments—time shared in the garden with my mum, grandmother, and mother-in-law, and raising my children surrounded by nature—that I’ve found what matters most.

 What began as a simple wish to grow fruit and vegetables has gently grown into something much more meaningful: growing flowers for mental health.
-Cedar Creek Farm is a place for connection, play, and joy — where children can roam, adults can exhale, and everyone is invited to feel held by the beauty around them.

 With my mum Julie outside our gardener’s shed.